nimeshneema/William-Apple-Developer-Platform/Timeline.markdown

 -   Applied object oriented programming concepts (Conceptual clarity).

+    -   Message sending and invoking methods.

+    -   We send a message to an instance (of a class) and the instance upon receiving the message executes a method in response.

 -   Object types in Swift (Classes/Structs/Enum, their features and initialisers).
 Swift langauge has some advance, interesting and unique features.

 -   Umbrella Types (Any, AnyObject)